scrabill/food-or-foe-react/README.md

 Is this game missing your favorite emoji?

-To contribute, please make a pull request with at least the name of the emoji, it's character and if it is a food or not to the backend/db/seeds.rb file.
+To contribute, please [make a pull request](https://github.com/scrabill/food-or-foe-react/pull/new/master) with the name of the emoji, it's character and if it is a food or not to the [backend/db/seeds.rb](https://github.com/scrabill/food-or-foe-react/blob/master/backend/db/seeds.rb) file.

 Here's how I would add 🍔 (hamburger)